 The telomere repeat sequences (see figure 1.6) are also moderately repetitive DNA sequences.

 Figure 1.4 VNTRs can be used in forensics.
 The VNTR repeats of three suspect individuals and a sample left at a crime scene (evidence) are shown.
 The number of boxes on each chromosome indicate the number of VNTR repeats.
-Recall that each person has two copies of each chromosome.
-The bottom of the image represents an agarose gel that separates DNA molecules by size; smaller DNA molecules migrate farther through the gel than larger DNA molecules.
-The number of VNTR repeats in indicated on the left side of the gel.
-The results presented above shows that suspect 2 had VNTRs that match the evidence left at a crime scene. --- Image created by SLKey Questions
+Recall that each person has two copies of each chromosome (i.e., a homologous chromosome pair).
+The bottom of the image represents the agarose gel electrophoresis technique (see Part 8) that separates DNA molecules by size; VNTRs with fewer repeats migrate farther through the gel (i.e., towards the bottom of the gel) than VNTRs with more repeats.
+The expected migration pattern of DNA molecules with 1-12 VNTR repeats is indicated on the left side of the gel in black.
+The results presented above shows that Suspect 2 had VNTR repeats that match the evidence left at a crime scene. --- Image created by SL

 Highly Repetitive Sequence

 The centromere region (CEN region) of the chromosome contains highly repetitive DNA sequences.
-In humans, the CEN region is approximately 106 base pairs (bp) long, consisting of a tandem repeat (i.e., copies of the same DNA sequence repeated many times in a row) of a particular 170 bp sequence.
+In humans, the CEN region is approximately 106 base pairs (bp) long, consisting of a 170 bp tandem repeat (i.e., copies of the same 170 bp DNA sequence repeated many times in a row).

-The Alu family of sequences in humans is another good example of a highly repetitive sequence.
-An individual Alu sequence within the human genome is only 300 bp long; however, there are so many copies of this Alu sequence that approximately 10% of the human genome is thought to be composed strictly of Alu sequences (see Figure 1.5).
-Some of these Alu sequences are particularly interesting because they have the ability to move from one location in the genome to another.
-DNA sequences that can move in this manner are called transposable elements.
+The Alu family of DNA sequences in humans is another example of a highly repetitive sequence.
+An individual Alu sequence within the human genome is only 300 bp long; however, there are so many copies of this Alu sequence scattered throughout the human genome that approximately 10% of the human genome is thought to be composed strictly of Alu sequences (see Figure 1.5).
+To put this into perspective, only 2% of the human genome is composed of structural genes that produce protein products.
+Some of these Alu sequences are particularly interesting because they have the potential to move from one location in the genome to another.
+DNA sequences that can move within the genome are called transposable elements.

 Finally, the heterochromatin regions of a chromosome often contain highly repetitive DNA sequences.